theochem/cardboardlint/README.rst

       - import:
       ...

+  When cardboardlint starts, it makes a list of files not ignored by git in the current repository.
+These filenames are first filtered by a so-called ``pre_filefilter``.
+Files that pass the ``pre_filefilter`` are then tested with linter-specific ``filefilters`` to end up with a list of files to be checked by a given linter.

-  Each linter has a `filefilter` option, which is a list of rules to test if a file should be considered for linting or not.
-Each rule consists of a result, `+` (include) or a `-` (exclude), followed by a glob pattern.
-If a pattern matches, the result is found and further rules are not considered.
-If no rules apply, the file is excluded.
+  A ``pre_filefilter`` or ``filefilter`` consists of a list of rules to test if a file should be considered for linting or not.
+Each rule starts with a possible outcome, ``+`` (include) or a ``-`` (exclude), followed by a glob pattern.
+At the moment, the pattern ignores the presence of directory separators and treats the complete path as a single string on which the pattern is tested.
+The rules are tested in order and when a pattern matches, the corresponding decision is made (include and exclude), without considering subsequent rules.
+When no patterns give a match, the file is excluded.

+  The following tricks might be useful:

+  - If you would like to include files that did not match any pattern, add ``+ *`` as last pattern, which is often useful for the ``pre_filefilter``.

+  - If you would like to include all python files, in all directories, use ``+ *.py``.
+The wildcard will also match directories containing the Python file.
+For example it would match ``a/b`` in the path ``a/b.py``.

 - Install the linters you intend to run (either locally or in your CI environment).
 These dependencies are not installed automatically because you may not want to use all of them.

-  We do provide conda packages for linters, when needed in our channel on Anaconda.org: https://anaconda.org/theochem.
-For now, we have only added a package for ``cppcheck``.
+  Conda packages for all linters supported linters can be found in the conda-forge channel on Anaconda: https://anaconda.org/conda-forge.
+For now, we have only added a package for ``cppcheck`` and ``cpplint``.
+All other linters were already available on conda-forge.

 - Download and install the latest version from git and run the cardboardlinter.